martinit18/nested_fit/README.md

 y	f	0.5	0.2     # cluster analysis or not (y/n), method (f/g), distance, bandwidth
 ```

-For the moment only the mean shift algorithm is implemented.
+For the moment four clustering algorithms are implemented.
 The two parameters are specific to the method
 For the second option:
-- `f`: flat kernel (par.
+- `f`: mean-shift with flat kernel (par.
 1: distance)
-- `g`: gaussian kernel (par.
+- `g`: mean-shift with gaussian kernel (par.
 1: distance, par.
 2: bandwidth)
+- `d`: dbscan (par.
+1: distance, par.
+2 : minimum number of neighbours)
+- `s`: agglomerative clustering with single linkage (par.
+1: distance limit (in percentage of the maximum distance))
+- `k`: k nearest neighbours (no parameters)

 ```
 1	100000			  # Number of runs and maximum of steps